minvws/nl-covid19-coronacheck-website/_questions-scanner/en/10-bij-welke-locaties-is-een-testbewijs-nodig-als-bezoekers-naar-binnen-willen.md

 set: 2
 title: For which locations do visitors need a test certificate to get access?
 ---
-Some locations require proof of a negative test result (no corona) for entry.
-For example, think of a festival or a football match.
+For access to certain locations or activities, a negative test result is required.
+Such as a visit to a festival or football match.